What Are the Best Methods to Digitize 8mm Film?

-Step 1: Capture 8mm Film
+Step 1: Capturing Film

 To somehow reproduce a strip of film, comprised of individual images, arranged to look like a motion picture, through a projector, and onto a screen (or wall) into a format that can be played on a computer, smart TV, or a DVD is the nontrivial core of the 8mm Film Digitizing process.

 Beyond the film to videotape option, technology advanced such that projectors could shoot the film directly into digital cameras frame by frame.
 Today, 8mm film is scanned frame-by-frame with equipment that no longer uses the projectors at all or the sprocket holes.
-Every frame on the film is digitally captured before being assembled into a digital video file.
+Every frame of the film is digitally captured before being assembled into a digital video file.

 Within the frame-by-frame family, there are many levels of quality of the scanning technology from basic ‘quick-and-dirty’ consumer conversions to professional grade options.
 Most digital film conversion projects convert 8mm film to digital will using 720P or 2k resolutions for normal uses, with additional options as needed.

-Step 2: Convert Captured 8mm Film
+Step 2: Convert Captured Film

-Step 3: Edit 8mm Film Conversions
+Step 3: Edit Digitized 8mm Film

 Captured film (and videotape, too) needs to be edited in order to produce the best viewing experience for digitized film.